alexsch01/distbox/README.md

 X11 and Wayland Apps work

-host system survives sudo rm -rf / --no-preserve-root
+host system survives when `sudo rm -rf / --no-preserve-root` is run in the distbox